Iverson989/survey-form/README.md

-# survey-form

-Part of the Free Code Camp curriculum
 User Story #1: I can see a title with id="title" in H1 sized text.

 User Story #2: I can see a short explanation with id="description" in P sized text.